Normalize A Single Preset¶

 Temporary Slot Safety¶

-The temporary slot tells MatchPatch where to steer the Helix during measurement.
+The temporary slot tells MatchPatch where to steer the processor during measurement.

 Choose a slot you can safely overwrite or temporarily use.
 Do not use a live preset slot unless you have a backup.

-Warning: If you choose an important live slot on the Helix, you may overwrite or replace something you meant to keep.
+Warning: If you choose an important live slot on the processor, you may overwrite or replace something you meant to keep.

 If The Slot Is Missing¶

 MatchPatch will warn you before running.
-Enter exactly one Helix slot in the Preset column.
+Enter exactly one device slot in the Preset column.

 The valid range is 01A through 32D.